la2050/archive/_projects/2015/la-paletera-de-los-angeles-fruit-bars-cold-drinks-healthy-delicious-snacks.md

     social media and on the spot conversation of buyer preferences and requests.
     Feedback will also be solicited from Paleteras regarding public comments, and impressions.
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South LA
+    - City of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - Network/relationship support
+  How will your proposal improve the following “Live” metrics?:
+    - Access to healthy food
+    - Obesity rates
+    - Walk/bike/transit score
+    - Prevalence of adverse childhood experiences (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?